tellor-io/tellorscan/README.md

 - Fetch component using the useQuery hook: src/components/shared/GraphFetch.js
 - graph queries: src/utils/queries.js
 - Resolver functions are called on each entity as it is fetched to hydrate/format the data to make component logic simpler: src/utils/resolvers.js

-#### Web3 contract interaction

-A service that wraps all contract calls and it's used for dispute and vote transactions.

-- src/utils/tellorService.js
-- example: src/components/disputes/DisputeForm.js

-Metamask signin is handled with walletconnect and web3modal and implemented in

-- src/components/shared/Web3SignIn.js
-- src/utils/auth.js

 #### Styling